DTjomsland/t3a1-workbook/README.md

 // 8
 ```

 In the example above, the three optional parameters are used to control the execution of the loop.
 The syntax for this is `for (initialization; condition; finalExpression)`.
-The variable `i` begins the loop with a value of `0`, and as long it's value is less than `9` the loop is executed.
+The variable `i` begins the loop with a value of `0`, and as long as its value is less than `9` the loop is executed.
 After each iteration,  the value of `i` is increased by `1` (`i++`).
 This alters the control flow by telling the computer to repeat the process 9 times before moving on.

 <br>

 ## Q8: Explain type coercion, using examples from the JavaScript programming language
-Type coercion is the automatic conversion of a value from one datatype to another.
+Type coercion is the automatic conversion of a value from one data type to another.
 Type coercion is also known as implicit conversion, meaning it is done by code behind the scenes rather than manually.

 In JavaScript, type coercion includes conversions such as string to number, number to string, and boolean to number, to name a few.
 Type coercion is common when operators are used on different data types.
 For instance, when a string and a number are added or an equality operator (==) is used on two different data types.
 In these cases, one of the data types will be automatically converted to allow the operation to complete successfully.